Kyoto

 Internet and manga cafés

-As in other Japanese cities, internet cafes and capsule hotels are available for those truly on the cheap.
-Expect to pay around ¥2000 for a night's stay in an internet cafe.
+As in other Japanese cities, internet cafes and capsule hotels are available for those truly on the affordable.
+Expect to pay around ¥3000 for a night's stay in an internet cafe.
 You get a computer, a comfortable chair, and all the tea and hot Chocolates you want.

 Most places have no separate space for smokers/non-smokers, and manga is usually only in Japanese, but they have cushions and blankets and free unlimited (soft) drinks.
 Showers are available and there may be a charge for use.